JohnBurant/COVID19-Model-Power-Ratings/README.md

 The power ratings are inherently dependent on the set of models included in the ratings.
 Several options are permitted by the current code:

-* Whether or not to include baseline models (linear projections).
-The default is to include these.
+* **UPDATED** Whether or not to include baseline models (linear projections).
+The default is to include **one baseline model**.
 * Whether or not to include the COVID19 Forecast Hub ensemble model, which itself is an aggregation of the other models.
 The default is to include the ensemble.
-* Whether or not to include models for which the full set of error measures are not available.
+* **UPDATED** Whether or not to include models for which the full set of error measures are not available.
 Most models provide projections at the state level, which are then aggregated to the national level.
 However, some models only provide national forecasts, and thus are missing 3 of the 4 error measures.
-Models that provide only national forecasts will themselves receive low overall power scores (they are assigned a 0 for missing measures).
-However, it is meaningful include them in order to assess the national-level aggregation of the multi-state models against both state-level and national-only models.
-The default is to include these models.
+Models that provide only national forecasts receive low overall power scores if compared with state-level models (as they are assigned a 0 for missing measures), so it is reasonable to analyze the national-only models separately and not to include them on lists of state-level model power ratings.
+However, it is still worthwhile to compare the aggregation of state-level models against the full set of state-level and national-only models. **This is now the default setting.**
 * Whether or not to include models that do not provide forecasts for all weeks in the desired time horizon.
 To compare models with each other consistently, it's reasonable to require models to have projections available for the identical number of weeks.
 Therefore the default is not to include models that do not provide projections for all weeks in the desired time horizon.
 * Whether or not to generate results for recent weeks.
 The power ratings are assigned on the basis of performance over a time horizon of specified number of weeks.
 This policy choice determines whether (preliminary) power ratings are generated for model forecasts prior to reaching the end of that time horizon.
 The default is not to generate these preliminary ratings.